dotnet/runtime/docs/design/features/host-tracing.md

 The host components implement two routes for outputting errors:

 * Errors go to `stderr`.
 This is the default route and is used by both the `dotnet` and `apphost` as well.
-* Starting with .NET Core 3 custom host can redirect errors to a registered error writer.
-Custom host does this by implementing `hostfxr_error_writer_fn` callback and passing it to:
+* Starting with .NET Core 3, a custom host can redirect errors to a registered error writer by implementing `hostfxr_error_writer_fn` callback and passing it to:

 ``` C++
 void hostfxr_set_error_writer(hostfxr_error_writer_fn error_writer)